 Who we are

 News-Decoder is part of the French non-profit Nouvelles-Découvertes.
 Its mission is to inform young people about international relations “with tolerance, objectivity and broad vision.”

 Our management team is comprised of the individuals profiled below.
 We are also enriched by our large network of correspondents, who have decades of experience reporting for the world's leading media organizations, as well as by our trustees and advisors, who have deep experience in journalism and education.

 Nelson Graves is the founder of News-Decoder.
 He is an experienced educator and administrator.
 Nelson was a correspondent, bureau chief and regional managing editor at Reuters for 24 years, holding posts in Washington, Paris, New Delhi, Kuala Lumpur, Milan and Tokyo.
 He later served as admissions director at Johns Hopkins University’s graduate program in international relations.

 Lauren Heuser is the managing editor and strategy officer of News-Decoder.
 Lauren has a master in business administration from INSEAD and a law degree from the University of Toronto.
 She previously worked as a deputy editor and journalist for a national Canadian newspaper.
-Before entering journalism, she practiced for three years as a corporate lawyer at a leading international law firm.
+Prior to entering journalism, she practiced for three years as a corporate lawyer at a leading international law firm.

 Alexandra Gray is News-Decoder’s community engagement and business development manager.
 Alexandra has a bachelor of arts from the American University of Paris, and recently obtained a master in marketing from the University of Edinburgh where she graduated first in her class.
 She also spent one year in high school at one of News-Decoder’s partner institutions, School Year Abroad Italy.